maitrungduc1410/konva-inspector/README.md

 > Note: for Firefox, to make background script + popup page work on load, right click the Konva extension icon on browser bar -> select "Always allow....""

 # Build
-To build project for publish, run `yarn build` (for Chrome/Edge) or `yarn build:firefox` for Firefox
+To build project for publish, run `npm run build` (for Chrome/Edge) or `npm run build:firefox` for Firefox

 # Architecture
 ## Overview